orditeck/2ndbrain/Home Lab.md

 ### The Mandatory Window Server
 #### Usage
-Host anything that is Window-specific and require dedicated processing power
+Host anything that is Window-specific and require dedicated processing power.

 #### Specs
 - Dell Precision 3440 SFF